gary-archer/oauth.websample.final/README.md

 ## Local Computer Quick Start

+Ensure that prerequisites are installed:

+- Node.js
+- Docker Desktop

-Ensure that Node.js is installed, then run the following script from a macOS terminal or from Git Bash on Windows:
+Then run the following script from a macOS terminal or from Git Bash on Windows:

 ```bash
 ./build.sh
 ```

-Custom development domains are used so you must add these entries to your hosts file:
+Custom development URLs are used so you must add these entries to your hosts file:

 ```
 127.0.0.1 web.mycompany.com api.mycompany.com